MCP Server

 MCP Architectures

 Many popular MCP tools allow a sub-process to run, using the STDIO mechanism.
-Others expect you to have an MCP Server running and they will conenct.
+Others expect you to have an MCP Server running and they will connect.
 Both architectures are shown here:

 MCP via STDIO: